Overview of the Postgraduate Diploma in Small Enterprise Consulting

 Submit a completed application form, ensuring every section is completed with all compulsory supporting documents attached, or your application may not be considered.

-Run by TSIBA Business School as an 18 month modular programme the PGDiP SEC (NQF 8) is aimed at managers, leaders, coaches, mentors and consultants with an interest in helping support the growth and development of South Africa’s future entrepreneurs.
+TSIBA Business School offers the PGDiP SEC (NQF 8) as an 18 month modular programme.
+This qualification is designed for managers, leaders, coaches, mentors and consultants with an interest in helping support the growth and development of South Africa’s future entrepreneurs.

 The programme will lay the groundwork to guide the growth of micro-enterprises into small and medium-sized businesses.
-Thanks to a partnership with B360 Partners in Education, the PGDiP SEC is delivered by the TSIBA academics alongside international industry experts.
+Thanks to our partnership with B360 Education Partnerships, the PGDiP SEC is delivered alongside international industry experts.

-The programme consists of six core courses with one elective and an experiential learning.
+The programme consists of six core courses with one elective and an experiential learning Capstone Project.

 Small Enterprise Consulting

-The purpose of this Experiential Learning project is to enable the student apply knowledge acquired during the course on entrepreneurs to enable them to develop their businesses to greater heights.
-The other purpose of this course is to enable the student to implement their learning within a supported environment and develop their own case studies using theory tools to analyse the entrepreneurial path.
+The purpose of this Experiential Learning project is to enable the student to apply knowledge acquired during the course with entrepreneurs to enable them to develop their businesses to greater heights.
+The other purpose of this course is to enable the student to implement their learning within a supported environment and develop their own case studies using theory tools, acquired in the programme, to analyse the entrepreneurial path.

 Applied Coaching and Mentoring